THE TRUE EVIDENCE

 18: But we all, with open face beholding as in a glass the glory of the Lord, are changed into the same image from glory to glory, even as by the Spirit of the Lord.

-The Pharisaical spirit is always around where the true believers are found.
+The Pharisaical spirit is always around where true believers are found.
 It will come head on against the Present (Day) Truth.
-It came against John the Baptist and Jesus the Christ when the Gospel of Grace was being preached in their days.
+It came against John the Baptist and Jesus the Christ when the Gospel of Grace was being preached during their days.
 It was also in the days of the Apostles.
-As it were in the past, so is it in the present.
-The Pharisaical spirit is always about "the prophets" and their words.
+As it was in the past, so is it in the present.
+The Pharisaical spirit is always about “the prophets” and their words.
 In the synagogue, on every Sabbath (and every festive) day, the words of the prophet Moses or one of the other prophets would be read and heard.
 However, the veil of darkness covered the hearts of all the hearers.
 They could not receive the light because of the traditions they held.
-There was a specific message in every age when God dealt with His people.
-Though the message may differ one from the others, yet the essence of each is that GOD IS LIGHT AND IN HIM IS NO DARKNESS.
+There was a specific message to every age when God dealt with His people.
+Though the message may differ one from the other, the essence of the messages are that GOD IS LIGHT AND IN HIM IS NO DARKNESS.

 2Cor 4:1: Therefore seeing we have this ministry, as we have received mercy, we faint not;